Advertisement

 DK: I don’t think it’s an aversion.
 It’s that there are so many more choices for where they can advertise.
 I mean, if you’re a smaller business, you know, the Internet is very effective and very efficient in allowing you to define who your target is.
 We are not.

-I think that’s the nature of advertising, is to go for more and more qualified leads, and qualified leads means able to define who you’re reaching with your message.
+I think that’s the nature of advertising.
+It’s to go for more and more qualified leads, and qualified leads means being able to define who you’re reaching with your message.

-DR: Because you brought up how effective the digital advertising can be for really small businesses, I’ll ask you one more thing.
-Has radio responded appropriately to just how low some digital companies are willing to take their advertising rates?
+DR: Because you brought up how effective digital advertising can be for small businesses, has radio responded appropriately to how low some digital companies are willing to take their advertising rates?

 DK: Well, I think the leaders in our industry have unfortunately followed the pricing downward.
 That obviously means we have to sell more ads to make the same amount of money, which means then there are more ads on radio.
 That ultimately has, in my opinion, a negative effect on programing.